ucb-cyarp/vitis/src/docs/vitis_simulink.md

 Constant                    | Constant                | Also used for partition declaration with name ```VITIS_PARTITION```.
 Input Port                  | MasterInput             | There is a single master shared by all system level inputs.
 Converted to EnableInput if part of an enabled subsystem.
 If at subsystem level, not converted
 Output Port                 | MasterOutput            | There is a single master shared by all system level outputs.
 Converted to EnableOutput if part of an enabled subsystem.
 If at subsystem level, not converted
-Terminator                  | MasterOutput.           | There is a single master shared by all terminators Relational Operator         | Compare                 | * Lookup_n-D                  | LUT                     | *
+Terminator                  | MasterOutput            | There is a single master shared by all terminators Relational Operator         | Compare                 | * Lookup_n-D                  | LUT                     | *
 Delay                       | Delay                   | *